getkeops/keops/doc/autodiff_gpus/high_level_frameworks.rst

 =================================

-To provide a transparent interface for the backpropagation algorithm, Deep Learning libraries rely on three core modules:
+To provide a transparent interface for the backpropagation algorithm, deep learning libraries rely on three core modules:

 #. **A comprehensive list of operations**, with
    forward and backward routines implemented *next to each other*.